 (C) any additional photographs of the missing

 person that may aid the investigation or an identification; the law enforcement agency is not required to obtain written authorization before it releases publicly any photograph that would aid in the investigation or identification of the missing person;

 (3) Samples collected for DNA analysis may be

 submitted to a National Missing and Unidentified Persons System (NamUs) partner laboratory or other resource where DNA profiles are entered into local, State, and national DNA Index Systems within 60 days.
-The Department of State Police shall establish procedures for determining how to prioritize analysis of the samples relating to missing person cases.
+The Illinois State Police shall establish procedures for determining how to prioritize analysis of the samples relating to missing person cases.
 All DNA samples obtained in missing person cases from family members of the missing person may not be retained after the location or identification of the remains of the missing person unless there is a search warrant signed by a court of competent jurisdiction.

 (4) This subsection shall not be interpreted to